xpbrew/react-native-sqlite-plugin-legacy-support/README.md

 - WITH clause is not supported on some older Android platform versions in case the `androidDatabaseProvider: 'system'` setting is used.
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Issues have been reported with using this plugin together with Crosswalk for Android, especially on `x86_64` CPU ([xpbrew/cordova-sqlite-storage#336](https://github.com/xpbrew/cordova-sqlite-storage/issues/336)).
 Please see [xpbrew/cordova-sqlite-storage#336 (comment)](https://github.com/xpbrew/cordova-sqlite-storage/issues/336#issuecomment-364752652) for workaround on x64 CPU.
 In addition it may be helpful to install Crosswalk as a plugin instead of using Crosswalk to create a project that will use this plugin.
-- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is NOT properly exported (ES5 feature).
+- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `sqlitePlugin` object is NOT properly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.
 - Does not support named parameters (`?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders as documented in <https://www.sqlite.org/lang_expr.html#varparam> and <https://www.sqlite.org/c3ref/bind_blob.html>) ref: [xpbrew/cordova-sqlite-storage#717](https://github.com/xpbrew/cordova-sqlite-storage/issues/717)
 - User defined functions not supported, due to problems described in [xpbrew/cordova-sqlite-storage#741](https://github.com/xpbrew/cordova-sqlite-storage/issues/741)